 After a factory reset, you’ll need to reconnect every device in your home to Wi-Fi.
 Only do this if restarting the router didn’t fix the error and you’re confident the router configuration is corrupted.

-#What If Error Code 41 Keeps Coming Back?
+#When Error Code 41 Keeps Coming Back

 If the error returns within a day or two after fixing it, the cause is usually one of three things.
 First, check whether you’re using a VPN.
 VPNs route your traffic through different servers, and Disney+‘s DRM system sometimes misidentifies VPN exit nodes as unauthorized proxies.
 Turn off the VPN, restart Disney+, and see if the error disappears.